Physical therapy helps people of all ages who have medical conditions, illnesses, or injuries that limit their regular ability to move and function.

 Manage age-related issues.
 As individuals age, they may develop arthritis or osteoporosis or need a joint replacement.
 Physical therapists are experts in helping patients recover from joint replacement, and manage arthritic or osteoporotic conditions conservatively.

 Manage Women’s Health and other conditions.
-Women have specific health concerns, such as with pregnancy and post-partum care.
+Women have specific health concerns, such as pregnancy and post-partum care.
 Physical therapists can offer specialized management of issues related to women’s health.
 Additionally, PT can provide specialized treatment for Bowel incontinence, breast cancer, constipation, fibromyalgia, lymphedema, male pelvic health, pelvic pain, and urinary incontinence.